refactor-group/.github/profile/README.md

 ## Weekly Meetings

 We currently meet every Thursday at 7 PM central US time.
-Note that we're considering changing this time or adding another meeting to accomdate more timezones from around the world.
+Note that we're considering changing this time or adding another meeting to accommodate more timezones from around the world.

 You may find our meetings notes and current community focus for each project (Edge + Ambi) here:
  * [Ambi Project meeting notes](https://github.com/Jim-Hodapp-Coaching/ambi/wiki/Community-Meeting-Notes)